 1. Instructional design and technology: COIL partners will have access to instructional design and technology consultants in FIU’s Educational Technology Services department during course development and implementation.

-3. Coaching and mentorship: COIL partners will receive assistance in course design and instruction from the Office of Global Learning Initiatives and other FIU COIL faculty.
+2. Coaching and mentorship: COIL partners will receive assistance in course design and instruction from the Office of Global Learning Initiatives and experienced COIL faculty and consultants.